OceanNetworksCanada/Barkley-Sound-datalabs/README.md

 Repository Structure

-This repository contains two top-level folders:
+This repository contains the following top-level folders:

-complete-version/

 participant-version/

-The participant folder contains the entire project, including notebooks, helper files, and image assets.
-The instructor folder contains the complete version of the core notebooks— these versions are effectively the answer key to the notebooks in the participant section.
+The participant folder contains the entire project, including notebooks (with uncomplete interactive sections), helper files, and image assets.

 Notebook Order